-RNA drugs, also called nucleic acid therapeutics, target the RNA of cells to address different diseases].
-These drugs can be developed to silence or tone up the expression of specific genes.
-Many classes of structural modifications can be introduced in RNA drugs to enhance their efficacy, stability and specificity.
-Notably, (position of redeliver), an ethoxy acetal group was developed (~590) to enable a visible "kink" when in the conformation found in RNA and ~45% higher basicity at greater pH values than Ph; these modifications are also less luminescent with colloidal binding [64].2'-O-methyl modification adds a methyl group at the 2' position of ribose sugar in an RNA molecule.
-This alteration improves RNA drugs' stability and target specificity while protecting them from nuclease degradation.
+RNA drugs, also called nucleic acid therapeutics, target the RNA of cells in order to address different diseases].
+These drugs can be developed to silence, or tone up the expression of certain genes.
+There are many classes of structural modifications that can be introduced in RNA drugs to enhance their efficacy, stability and specificity.Notably, for 2'-O-methyl groups (position of remdesivir) an ethoxy acetal group was developed (~590), to enable a visible "kink" when in the conformation found in RNA and ~45% higher basicity at greater pH values than Ph; these modifications are also less luminescent with colloidal binding [64].2'-O-methyl modification adds a methyl group at the 2' position of ribose sugar in an RNA molecule.
+This alteration improves the stability and target specificity of RNA drugs, while protecting them from nuclease degradation.
 2'-OMe-modified RNA is less immunogenic as well.